eliaskosunen/varuna/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Varuna also uses various third-party software, see LICENSE.thirdparty.txt for details.